Austrian Service Abroad: Austrian Social Service (Österreichischer Sozialdienst)

 Austrian social servants serve vulnerable social groups, support the economic and social development of the host country and contribute to environmental protection.
 They are active in projects relating to street-children, homeless people, educational projects and children villages, elderly and handicapped care, medical care, etc.

 An example type of project is the improvement of drinking water supplies in countries of the Third World.
 Andreas Daniel Matt, the first Austrian social servant was sent in 2004 to a SOS children's village in Lahore (Pakistan).

 Since October 1998 hundreds of Austrian social servants have been assigned mainly to countries in Central and South America, Africa and Asia.

 Since 2018 the Austrian Service Abroad also partakes in the program Understanding Israel, sending young Austrians to do social service at child-care places and handicapped-care facilities in the state of Israel in cooperation with the Israeli Volunteer Association.

 Austrian Peace Service (Österreichischer Friedensdienst)

 Austrian Peace servants are stationed in organizations serving the achievement and protection of peace in connection with (armed) conflicts.
 They work, for example, at the Hiroshima Peace Culture Foundation in Japan, the John Rabe House in Nanjing, China, the Dayton International Peace Museum in Ohio, USA, the Peace Palace in The Hague and the Centre for Peace, Nonviolence and Human Rights in Osijek, Croatia.

-Awards

-On September 3 2019 the Austrian Service Abroad received the John Rabe Peace Award, issued by the John Rabe Communication Centre, for the contributions of the Austrian Service Abroad for peace between different cultures.

-International Advisory Board

-The International Council is the advisory arm for the executive committee of the Austrian Service Abroad regarding all matters of the respective country.